Bhardwaj-Aatish/Cohort-Learning/authproject/README.md

-* basic auth project
+* Beginner auth project
-* include a signup page and signin page (which will appear conditionally)
+  Iinclude a signup page and signin page (which will appear conditionally)
-* include a logout button as well
+* Include a logout button as well
-* include a /me endpoint to show user information
+* Include a /me endpoint to reveal user information
-* show a basic front for all of these functionalities
+* Display a basic frontend for all of these functionalities
-* may be connect with a database in future to store list of users